-Why am I being asked to do this?
+Why am I being asked to complete the RCR training?

 To affirm our commitment to responsible conduct of research, UK is now requiring that everyone who is eligible to conduct research complete the CITI RCR course.
 The CITI RCR training consists of six modules and one instructional module.
 This requirement is in addition to any other RCR training that you may have taken to date.